JoeXuXXL/my-site-source/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-I am a mathematical physicist in quantum information theory and quantum foundations.
+I am a **mathematical physicist** working in quantum information theory and quantum foundations.

-I am interested in understanding quantum network correlations, many-body physics, and cryptography, by applying tools including the theory of operator algebras and noncommutative polynomial optimization.
-I joined the team PhiQus at Inria Paris-Saclay as a PhD student since October 2023.
+My research focuses on quantum network correlations, many-body physics, quantum cryptography, and related topics in quantum foundations, using tools from operator algebras and noncommutative polynomial optimization.
+Since October 2023, I have been a PhD student with the PhiQus team at Inria Paris-Saclay.

-Feel free reach me at xu[dot]xiangling[at]inria[dot]fr.
+Feel free to reach me at xu[dot]xiangling[at]inria[dot]fr.